 Being the newest member of the team, I joined the RSPCA in February 2020.
 Prior to this, I have had a wide variety of roles throughout my career, from being an online eBay administrator for a classic car company, to being an assistant manager for restaurants, bars, and within the retail sector.
-I have always had a passion for customer service, and for animals (my fiance has always worked with animals), and therefore I could think of no better employment position to be in.
+I have always had a passion for customer service and for animals and therefore I could think of no better employment position to be in.

 Our fantastic and creative Shops team help us to manage and run our nine charity shops across Norfolk and Suffolk.

 Norwich shop - Magdalen Street